HeyMarcy/my-react-weather-app/README.md

 #### Just input a city and see today's current weather plus the forcast for the next four days.

+This is still buggy!
+It will break if the input city is invalid.

+Also, for the sake of convenience for this demo, I've exposed the API key as a variable within the app.
+I realize this is insecure.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).